sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `Unable to Connect to Battle.net` Error

+## Context: You entered a wrong password multiple times

+Wait a few minutes and try to connect again.

-## Context: Main menu has the 5 characters in the background (Aka. the game is showing the original background, not the PD2 Background)
+## Context: The game is showing the original background, not the PD2 Background

 1. Press the Windows button and R at the same time (launch `Run.exe`).
 2. Type `regedit` and press `OK`.